 For more information, visit the El Merendero Facebook Page.

-Another Mexican restaurant located on south Fourth Avenue, Guillermo’s Double L has offered Mexican food since 1948.
+Another Mexican restaurant located on South Fourth Avenue is Guillermo’s Double L, which has offered Mexican food since 1948.

 If you live closer to midtown Tucson, you may have passed by Guillermo’s sister restaurant, Cinco De Mayo Mexican Restaurant & Seafood, on Fort Lowell and Dodge.
 Both restaurants offer the same menu.